Corpse reviver: History

 The use of the words "corpse reviver" to describe a mixed drink appears in literature as early as an issue of Punch in 1861.
-A recipe appeared in the Gentleman's Table Guide in 1871 that called for 1/2 a wine glass of brandy, 1/2 a wine glass of Maraschino, and two dashes of Boker's bitters.
+A recipe appeared in the Gentleman's Table Guide in 1871 that called for 1/2 a wine glass of brandy, 1/2 a wine glass of Maraschino, and two dashes of Boker's Bitters.
 A recipe for a cocktail called the Criterion Reviver appeared in 1875 in Leo Engel's American and Other Drinks bar guide.
 Another recipe from 1903 for a Corpse Reviver made it as a fancy pousse-café.

 Corpse reviver #1

 The first widely popularized corpse reviver cocktail is listed in The Savoy Cocktail Book and is a cognac-based cocktail that calls for two parts cognac, one part Calvados or apple brandy, and one part Italian vermouth.
 In bartender Craddock's notes he says "To be taken before 11AM, or whenever steam or energy is needed".

 Bartender Victor Bergeron (AKA Trader Vic) lists the corpse reviver #1 with the same ingredients and calls for twisting a lemon peel over the drink.

-The 1956 edition of The Official Mixers Manual by Patrick Gavin Duffy lists the same ingredients.
+Duffy, Patrick Gavin (1956).
+"The Official Mixer's Manual For Home and Professional Use" lists the same ingredients.